codio-templates/advanced-features-python/.guides/content/Partial-Points-a4bf/PyUnit-Test-fccb.md

   self.assertAlmostEqual(circle_area(2.1), pi * 2.1 ** 2)
 ```

-If the student passes the first two asserts but fails the third, then they would receive no points for this test.
-The student would not get credit for the assert statements they did pass.
+If a student's submission passes the first two assertions but fails the third, they would not earn any points for this test.
+The successful assertions do not contribute to their score.

-Rewriting the above test as three smaller tests would give the student credit for each assert statement they pass.
+To enable partial credit for each portion of the test they pass, you can divide the test into smaller, discrete tests:

 ```python
 def test_area1(self):